MFlisar/kmp-devtools/README.md

 # kmp-devtools

-Offers useful gradle functions to set up KMP modules as well as a script to generate a automated documentation for my KMP librieries.
+Offers useful `gradle` functions to set up KMP modules as well as a script to generate an automated documentation for my KMP librieries.

 # Gradle Tasks